bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 containing the image
 ```

-When we place an image inside our paragraph text–usually at the beginning–it gets embedded as a float.
+When we place an image inside our paragraph text–usually at the beginning–it’s embedded as a float.

 ### Passing extra parameters

-Markdown can’t handle more image parameters than the ones mentioned above.
+CommonMark can’t handle more image parameters than the ones mentioned above.
 To generate a caption etc., the theme offers additional parameters.
-All of them may be inserted as **resource meta-data** in the front-matter.
-A few image layout parameters may also be added directly in the Markdown content by adding **in-place parameters** to the image name.
+All of them are possible **resource parameters** in the front-matter.
+A few image layout parameters may also be added directly to the Markdown content by adding **in-place parameters** to the image name.

 #### Resource meta-data {#meta-data}